netscaler/cloud-native-getting-started/gcp/README.md

 ---

-## Deploy a sample application using the sample YAML file library
+## Section C - Deploy a sample application using the sample YAML file library

 Citrix ADC offers the two-tier architecture deployment solution to load balance the enterprise grade applications deployed in microservices and accessed through the Internet.
 Tier 1 has heavy load balancers such as VPX/SDX/MPX to load balance North-South traffic.
 Tier 2 has CPX deployment for managing microservices and load balances East-West traffic.